marijnh/Eloquent-JavaScript/19_paint.md

 position, and connect that to the current one.

-To do this, since the pixels can be an arbitrary distance apart, you'll have to write a generalized line-drawing function.
+To do this, since the pixels can be an arbitrary distance apart, you'll have to write a general line drawing function.

+A line between two pixels is a connected chain of pixels, as straight as possible, going from the start to the end.
 Diagonally adjacent pixels count as a connected.
 So a slanted line should look like the picture on the left, not the picture on the right.

 {{figure {url: "img/line-grid.svg", alt: "Two pixelated lines, one light, skipping across pixels diagonally, and one heavy, with all pixels connected horizontally or vertically", width: "6cm"}}}